jackdewinter/pymarkdown/readme.md

 - split(ParserHelper.newline_character)
    - count_newlines_in_text where feasible
    - end of handle_inline_backtick for calculating column of last
+- switch from bq to list and back again
+  - switch from list to bq and back again
+  - 270 and check for indent levels after

 ### Priority 3 - Like To Solve in next 3 m